wtlow003/auto-subtitles/README.md

-  -m, --model <model>                                 Model name to use -tf, --translate-from <translate_from>              Translate from language -tt, --translate-to <translate_to>                  Translate to language
+  -m, --model <model>                                 Model name to use -tf, --translate-from <translate_from>              Translate from language -tt, --translate-to <translate_to>                  Translate to language -f, --font <font>                                   Font to use for subtitles
 ```

 ## [WIP] Performance